nyrhub/NyrHub/README.md

 - 📫 Discord: nyr2#5526
 - ⚡ Fun fact: I love garfield

-Currently learning java and AI.
+Currently learning reverse engineering and I deepen the memory hacking.
 Also currently I am developing a html/css javascript IDE.

 If you want to take an order please add me on discord or do it via my portfolio (which is not yet available..) !